 In other words, lending standards are as strict as it gets.
 As a result, perhaps there is upside to real estate liquidity if there is a reversion to pre-pandemic level standards sooner.
 But if lending standards continue to tighten, it may squeeze out the marginal buyer in the short-term.

 Mortgage rates hit record lows in 2020.
-Now, mortgage rates are at 16-year highs thanks to an aggressive fed.
+Now, mortgage rates are near 17-year highs thanks to an aggressive Fed and stubbornly high inflation.

-Higher mortgage rates in 2022 and 2023 is the biggest reason to worry about the housing market again.
-Higher mortgage rates WILL slow down the housing market, which is why you shouldn’t get into crazy bidding wars.
+Stubbornly high mortgage rates in 2025 is the biggest reason to worry about the housing market again.
+Higher mortgage rates WILL slow down the housing market, which is why you shouldn't get into crazy bidding wars.
+Instead, we should try to look for stale listings and deals.

-the housing market is currently frozen with sellers unwilling to sell and buyers unwilling to buy.
+The housing market is currently frozen with sellers unwilling to sell and buyers unwilling to buy.
 The vast majority of homeowners have mortgage rates below 6%.
-They don’t want to give up their low mortgage rates.
+They don't want to give up their low mortgage rates and buy a home with much higher mortgage rates.

 4) Prices have surpassed their previous peaks in many cities

-While every city is different, if you look at the prices in Denver and Dallas, you’ll find that the prices are roughly 45% higher than they were in 2006-2007.
-This price performance is similar to San Francisco’s.
+While every city is different, if you look at the prices in Denver and Dallas, you'll find that the prices are roughly 45% higher than they were in 2006-2007.
 Meanwhile, hot cities like Seattle and Portland are only about 20% above previous peaks.

 I would be surgically investing in heartland real estate through Fundrise, my favorite real estate investing platform.
+You can dollar cost average for just $10.
 Fundrise specializes in single-family and multi-family properties in the heartland, where valuations are cheaper and yields are higher.
-The firm started in 2012 and has over 350,000 investors and $3.2 billion in assets under management.
+The firm started in 2012 and has over 350,000 investors and $3 billion in assets under management.

 5) Tax reform takes time to negatively impact housing prices.